- Occupation:Student, Professional, Retired

 Lists are useful for finding jobs, collaborators, resources, and concrete examples of progress in cause areas.
 You and other EA-aligned people might find it useful to have lists of, for example, innovation prizes (e.g. XPRIZE, Longitude Prize), field-specific coordination and prioritisation organizations (e.g. New Harvest, FINDdx), researchers working on biorisk, or books to read to understand key global problems.

-Get into the habit of having lists of things that are relevant to your work or your thinking about EA.
-The lists that you keep using and adding to are probably worth sharing more widely, the EA Forum being the default place in which to do so.
-Check out the list of high-potential technology organizations and effective thesis topics for inspiration. (h/t Richard Batty)
+Get into the habit of building lists of things that are relevant to your work or your thinking about EA.
+The lists that you keep using and adding to are probably worth sharing on the EA Forum.
+Check out these lists of high-potential technology organizations and effective thesis topics for inspiration. (h/t Richard Batty)